 - When a book has editors instead of authors:

-Book Title, ed.
+Title, ed.
 INITIALS.
-Editor's Surname, Publisher, Place of Publication, Edition, Year.
+Editor’s surname, Publisher, Place of publication, Edition (if not the first), Year.

 - When a book is usually known by its title (no authors/editors):